-- New freshmen and transfer students are required to attend the full schedule of an in-person orientation session in July.
+New freshmen and transfer students are required to attend an Orientation session.

-- College Credit Plus (CCP), Graduate and Professional Studies, and International Students are not required to attend an in-person orientation session in July, but may request a digital advising and orientation session by contacting the Summer Orientation Coordinator at firstname.lastname@example.org.
+College Credit Plus (CCP), Graduate, and International Students are not required to attend an orientation session, but are welcome to do so.
+They may also request information by contacting the Summer Orientation Coordinator at firstname.lastname@example.org.

 Where should I stay if I want to get a hotel room overnight?